julysfire/MSFS2020-P52/README.md

 ##### Features

 -Hand crafted airport and scenery
 -Plenty of GA parking spots
 -Custom apron and taxiway textures

--Added custom objects from airport (Cottonwood ground painting)

--Fixed many of the roads in the area
+-Added custom objects from airport (Cottonwood ground painting, overhang parking structure) -Fixed many of the roads in the area

--Fixed many of the buildings that didn't auto generate

--Better ground textures and vegetation
+-Fixed many of the buildings that didn't auto generate -Better ground textures and vegetation

--Realistic look and feeling
+-Realistic look and feel

--Realistic night lighting around the hangars/runway

--Beautiful mountain scenery overlooking the airport
+-Realistic night lighting around the hangars/runway/aprons -Beautiful mountain scenery overlooking the airport

 -Approx ~90 miles (~144 kilometers) North of downtown Phoenix, Arizona